Skip to main content

 • Develop excellent written, verbal, critical thinking, and problem solving skills, which will allow him or her to effectively make connections between prior knowledge/experience and new learning.

-• Demonstrate an understanding of the structure of the English language, some aspects of its history and development, writing strategies for both literary and academic discourse, and literary works form a variety or cultures, historical periods, and genres.
+• Demonstrate knowledge of the structure of the English language, some aspects of its history and development, writing strategies for both literary and academic discourse, and literary works from a variety or cultures, historical periods, and genres.

 Program Advising